-Joining the ranks of amazing wine stores slash neighbourhood bars that have been popping up in Perth, Northbirdge Dining Room and Wine Store has opened its doors on William Street in Northbridge and you’re going to want to make your way there on the double.
+Joining the ranks of amazing wine stores slash neighbourhood bars that have been popping up in Perth, North Bird Dining Room and Wine Store has opened its doors on William Street in Northbridge and you’re going to want to make your way there on the double.

-Owned by the guys behind The Bird and Ezra Pound, Northbirdge is sitting pretty right next to The Bird in the spot that was once Young Love Mess Hall.
-For those of you who have noticed the spelling, let’s clear up the fact that its pronounced Northbridge, but they’ve spelled it Northbirdge as an ode to its big sister venue.
+Owned by the guys behind The Bird and Ezra Pound, North Bird is sitting pretty right next to The Bird in the spot that was once Young Love Mess Hall and it's just as beautiful, if not moreso.

 While you can stop in and grab a bottle of natural, low intervention wine to go, we’d encourage you to take a seat and enjoy a glass at the bar, or better yet, head to the dining room and tuck into one of the best meals you’ll eat all year, no joke.